-If the person receiving the disclosure is not our Safeguarding officer, they must tell the Safeguarding officer only, who will coordinate the handling of the matter on behalf of the charity's trustees.
-However, if the Safeguarding officer is not immediately available, the matter should be communicated to the Chair of the charity or the Safeguarding trustee.
+If the person receiving the disclosure is not our Safeguarding Lead, they must tell the Safeguarding Lead only, who will coordinate the handling of the matter on behalf of the charity's trustees.
+However, if the Safeguarding Lead is not immediately available, the matter should be communicated to the Chair of the charity or the Safeguarding trustee.